ezpublishlegacyprojects/region/trunk/README.txt

 - edit settings/region.ini
 - clear ini cache

-eZ Publish 4.0.x:
-Include the rewrite rules from htaccess_append.txt
-You need to exclude your admin siteaccess from rewriting

 From eZ Publish 4.1.x:
 Edit your config.php and add those lines of code.
 This will execute and request router after the ezc have been loaded.